DavidSchirduan/DavidSchirduan.github.io/_games/tempered-legacy.md

   - "/temperedgenerators"
 ---

 Tempered Legacy is a magic item supplement for fantasy RPGs.
 The powers of these items are locked behind the regrets of previous owners.
-Compatible with most Fantasy Roleplaying Games. *64 Pages, Black and White, Softcover 5.5"x8.5" Zine.*
+Compatible with most Fantasy Roleplaying Games. *64 Pages, Black and White interior, 5.5"x8.5" Softcover book.*

 <div class="shopping-buttons">
 <a target="_blank" href="https://spearwitch.com/products/tempered-legacy" class="btn btn-primary spearBTN">Print+PDF: $15<br>at Spear Witch</a>